 Why Did China Persecute These Seemingly Peaceful Falun Gong Meditators?

-Up until July 1999, Falun Gong received on overwhelm of accolades and endorsements from many segments of Chinese society.
+Up until July 1999, Falun Gong received on overwhelming number of accolades and endorsements from many segments of Chinese society.
 The practice also enjoyed official acceptance and even encouragement.

-Whether in a park, business or government setting, with nearly 1 in 13 people practising Falun Gong it seemed like the practice was just part mainstream society.
+Whether in a park, business or government setting, with nearly 1 in 13 people practising Falun Gong, it had become part of mainstream society.
 It was as popular as Tai Chi.

 So what changed?
-And why was the Chinese government, also known as the Chinese Communist Party (CCP), dead set on banning the practice and stop people from practising?
+And why was the Chinese Communist Party (CCP) dead set on banning the practice and stopping people from practising?

 > Falun Gong in March, 1996 - China Qigong Association

-Mr. Li Hongzhi (founder of Falun Gong) withdrew Falun Gong from the China’s Qigong Association as he refused to charge money as per the association’s requests.
-Mr. Li wished to exercise autonomy from the government or CCP interference.
+Mr Li Hongzhi (founder of Falun Gong) withdrew Falun Gong from the China Qigong Association as he refused to charge money as per the association’s requests.
+Mr Li wished to exercise autonomy from the government and CCP.

 The Public Security Bureau then began monitoring Falun Gong practitioners, and Falun Gong books were banned from further publication.
 Falun Gong books were national best sellers at this time.

-While there were an estimated 70 million practitioners by 1998, the harassment and surveillance of practitioners also began.
+There were an estimated 70 million practitioners by 1998, when the harassment and surveillance of practitioners began.

 > Falun Gong in April, 1999 - Newspaper report

-A defamatory article on Falun Gong was published in Tianjin city, and was written by the brother-in-law of China’s public security bureau chief and member of the CCP’s powerful Politburo Standing Committee.
+A defamatory article on Falun Gong was published in Tianjin city, written by the brother-in-law of China’s public security bureau chief and member of the CCP’s powerful Politburo Standing Committee.

 However, this time the Public Security Bureau of Tianjin dispatched riot police to beat up the Falun Gong practitioners who had come to appeal, resulting in injuries to the practitioners.

-When Falun Gong practitioners requested the release of those detained, they were told that the police acted upon “instructions” from Beijing, and that the arrested practitioners would not be released without authorisation from Beijing.
+When Falun Gong practitioners requested the release of those detained, they were told that the police were acting on “instructions” from Beijing, and that the arrested practitioners wouldn’t be released without authorisation from Beijing.

-The Tianjin police suggested to Falun Gong practitioners if they want to petition, they must go to Beijing.
+The Tianjin police told Falun Gong practitioners they must go to Beijing if they want to petition.

 > Falun Gong in 25 April 1999 - Appeals

-Between 10,000-20,000 Falun Gong adherents gathered peacefully outside the government’s central appeals office in Beijing, and were directed by police to assemble immediately outside the Zhongnanhai central government compound.
-Zhongnanhai is the central headquarters for the Chinese Communist Party.
+Between 10,000 and 20,000 Falun Gong practitioners gathered peacefully outside the government’s central appeals office in Beijing, and were directed by police to assemble immediately outside the Zhongnanhai central government compound.
+Zhongnanhai is the CCP’s central headquarters.

-Several Falun Gong adherents met with then-Premier Zhu Rongji and other top leaders to request that the harassment and restrictions on publishing Falun Gong teachings end, and that the Tianjin practitioners be released.
+Several Falun Gong practitioners met with then-premier Zhu Rongji and other top leaders to request that the harassment and restrictions on publishing Falun Gong teachings end, and that the Tianjin practitioners be released.

 Zhu assured those present that the CCP was not opposed to Falun Gong, and agreed to the release of the detained practitioners.